flotiq/flotiq-docs/docs/Flotiq-Mobile-Expo/overview.md

 title: Flotiq Mobile Expo app for Content Editors & Developers | Flotiq docs
-description: Use Flotiq Mobile Expo application to browse and manage your content directly from the mobile application
+description: Use the Flotiq Mobile Expo application to browse and manage your content directly from the mobile application

 # Flotiq Mobile Expo app for Content Editors & Developers